Firefighter-themed distillery to offer discounts to first responders

 The owners of Hook & Flask Still Works are two firefighter friends who have worked together for years and are now serving the community in a whole new way.

-“What led to the business opening is our passion to help people as fireman,” said Devin Flickinger, who also founded Hook & Flask Still Works.
+“What led to the business opening is our passion to help people as firemen,” said Devin Flickinger, who also founded Hook & Flask Still Works.

 Their business is the borough’s first distillery since prohibition.